ucfnlp/sent-fusion-transformers/README.md

 2) Points of Correspondence set -- a high-quality dataset used only for testing

 # Trained Models and Model Outputs

+The trained models and model outputs: https://www.dropbox.com/sh/vdz36kdnkcdbf0c/AACa3PLEqP_JWW6RgK0SKBmaa?dl=0

+It includes the following:

-Trans-Linking model trained on Heuristic set: https://drive.google.com/file/d/1GaOjLZ69nid_9NQiK7TcOz2TWNKXa4n8/view?usp=sharing
+- Trans-Linking model trained on Heuristic set

-Baseline Transformer model trained on Heuristic set: https://drive.google.com/file/d/1oBN6nfTTre8MwVDajB8bC1uKo1hK_RYZ/view?usp=sharing
+- Baseline Transformer model trained on Heuristic set

-Model outputs on Heuristic set: https://drive.google.com/file/d/1K3r9t6jA8_SF32f-xL12I0yvD00wDIeh/view?usp=sharing (Trans-Linking is in the `cnn_dm__bert_both_crdunilm_link_fc_fm_summ100.0_ninst4` directory and the baseline Transformer is in the `cnn_dm__bert_both_crdunilm_summ100.0_ninst4` directory)
+- Model outputs on Heuristic set
+(Trans-Linking is in the `cnn_dm__bert_both_crdunilm_link_fc_fm_summ100.0_ninst4` directory and the baseline Transformer is in the `cnn_dm__bert_both_crdunilm_summ100.0_ninst4` directory)

-Model outputs on Points of Correspondence set: https://drive.google.com/file/d/1TOA5VyyAx3BLaLSoWXL16uZVrJrjEBFc/view?usp=sharing
-(Trans-Linking is in the `cnn_dm__bert_both_pocd_pocgoldunilm_link_fc_fm_summ100.0_ninst4` directory and the baseline Transformer is in the `cnn_dm__bert_both_pocd_pocgoldunilm_summ100.0_ninst4` directory)
+- Model outputs on Points of Correspondence set (Trans-Linking is in the `cnn_dm__bert_both_pocd_pocgoldunilm_link_fc_fm_summ100.0_ninst4` directory and the baseline Transformer is in the `cnn_dm__bert_both_pocd_pocgoldunilm_summ100.0_ninst4` directory)

 # How to train the model